Overview of lymphoma in young people

 If you are a parent or carer of a child who has been diagnosed with lymphoma, it can be a stressful and emotional experience.
 There is no right or wrong reaction.

-Therefore, it is important to allow yourself and your family time to process and acknowledge the diagnosis.
+It is important to allow yourself and your family time to process and acknowledge the diagnosis.
 It is also important that you do not carry the weight of this diagnosis on your own as there are a number of support organisations that are here to help you and your family during this time.